statdivlab/rre/README.md

 ## Issues

 Our penalization tuning methods use grid searching to find optimal tuning parameters.
-Reading the warning messages can sometimes identify whether a larger grid is needed for a dataset.
+A warning message is printed when the estimate is near the upper end of this grid

-If you encounter issues please let us know by [filing an issue](https::github.com/statdivlab/paramedic/issues).
+If you encounter issues please let us know by [filing an issue](https::github.com/statdivlab/rre/issues).